Search

 AI vision systems allow information extraction with minimal external inferences (human adjustment of sensors, maintenance) at an affordable cost.

-Computer vision in animal farming
+Computer vision in agriculture for animal farming

 Computer vision in animal farming – Source